 The census provides a cost-effective opportunity to measure maternal mortality in countries without a comprehensive vital registration system.
-Household deaths in the past 12 months is a core topic in the United Nations' Principles and Recommendations for Population and Housing Censuses.
-Maternal mortality can be measured directly by adding two follow-up questions to the household mortality questions in the census questionnaire.
+Household deaths in the past 12 months is a core topic in the United Nations' (UN) Principles and Recommendations for Population and Housing Censuses.
+Maternal mortality can be measured directly by adding four follow-up questions to the household mortality questions in the census questionnaire.
 The census is also one of the few ways to obtain subnational measures of maternal mortality.
+Further, census mortality data can be used to assess the completeness of death registration and maternal deaths.